 Examples of problem descriptions:

-keyboard navigation - I can't get from the home page to the pages for paying my bill.
+Keyboard navigation - I can't get from the home page to the pages for paying my bill.
 I can't use a mouse so I use Tab to get to links, but I can't tab to the Pay Your Bills link.

-mouse clicking - It's hard for me to get the mouse to stop on small things.
+Mouse clicking - It's hard for me to get the mouse to stop on small things.
 In the survey, it’s hard to click the little circles.
 On other surveys I've used, I can click on the words as well as the circles, which is a lot easier.

-small text - I can't read the bus timetables because the text is too small.
+Small text - I can't read the bus timetables because the text is too small.
 I set the text size to Larger in my browser, but the text didn't get any bigger.

-overlapping text - I had trouble reading the small text.
-I increased the text size in my browser, but then much of the text overlapped other text and the pictures, making it impossible to read.
+Overlapping text - I had trouble reading the small text.
+The text overlapped other text and pictures when I increased the text size in my browser.
+This made it impossible to read the page.

-color combinations - It's difficult to read some of the product descriptions because the colors make it hard to see the text; in particular I have problems with blue/yellow and blue/orange color combinations.
+Color combinations - The colors make it hard to see the text.
+This makes it hard to read some of the product descriptions.
+I have problems with blue/yellow and blue/orange color combinations.

-alt text - I'm using a screen reader to listen to your website.
+Alt text - I'm using a screen reader to listen to your website.
 Screen readers can’t read images; they read the alt text from the code.
 The images on this page are missing alt text.
 For example, I hear "240.gif" which my friend tells me is an image for Special Discounts.

-distracting animations - I found the home page very confusing and it was difficult to find the information I wanted with all the animated things all over the page.
+Distracting animations - I found the home page very confusing.
+It was difficult to find the information I wanted with all the animated things all over the page.
 They kept drawing my attention away from what I was trying to read.

-captions - I was told your website has good video tutorials, but I cannot get much information from the videos because I can't hear them and they are missing captions.
+Captions - There are good video tutorials on your website.
+But I cannot get much information from these videos because I can't hear them.
+The videos are missing captions.

 What Computer and Software are You Using?

 Provide details about your computer and software.
-If you don't know, maybe a friend, relative, or colleague can help you.
-If not, you can skip this part.
+If you don't know, maybe a friend, a relative, or a colleague can help you find that information.
+You can skip this part, but it will often help the organization find and fix the problem more easily.

 Include:

-the operating system you are using, and the version; for example, Windows 10, macOS 10.13, or Linux Ubuntu 17.10
+The operating system you are using, and the version

-the browser software you use to view the Web, and the version; for example, Edge, Internet Explorer (IE) 11, Firefox 60, Chrome 62.0, Opera 45, Safari 10.1.2, etc.
+The browser you use to view the Web, and the version

-If it is related to the problem you are experiencing, also include:
+Also include the following information if it relates to the problem you are having:

-any settings you have customized; for example, I set the Font Size to Largest in my browser
+Any settings you have customized

-any assistive technology that you use; for example, screen reader, screen magnification software, voice recognition software for input
+Any assistive technology that you use

 e.g.